 What our priorities are and how we are doing

-This page highlights strategies and plans, performance indicators, audits, inspections, and reviews.
+This page highlights our strategies and plans, performance indicators, audits, inspections, and reviews.

 University vision and strategy

 Liverpool 2031 is our strategic framework.
 It explains our ambitions and the main priorities we will deliver on to reach our goals.
-Download the Liverpool 2031 strategic framework (PDF).
+Download the Liverpool 2031 Strategic Framework (PDF, 593KB).
+Our Estates Strategy is linked closely to our Liverpool 2031 strategy, designed to help the University achieve its long-term goals and reinforce our presence in the Knowledge Quarter, Liverpool City Region and beyond.

-The President of Council and the Vice-Chancellor provide a review of the University’s activities at the end of each financial year in the University financial statements.
+The President of Council and the Vice-Chancellor provide a review of the University’s activities at the end of each financial year in the University Financial Statement.
 Financial statements are published annually, usually in December.

 Academic quality and standards